ewanbarclay/readthedocs_XDF/docs/task2.rst

 One problem with simple segmentation like this is that nearby objects are often merged together.
-To overcome this we can use de-blending techniques, again this is demonstrated in `example6 </Examples/example6.ipynb>`_.
+To overcome this we can use de-blending techniques, again this is demonstrated in :ref:`Example6`.

 |

 ========  ========
 ❓         **TASK 2C:** *Detecting Sources with Segmentation*
 ========  ========
 |         Create a segmentation image (with no de-blending) of the same region you looked at in 2b.
-Assuming *n<sub>pixels</sub> = 5* and *threshold = 2.5*.
+Assuming n\ :sub:`pixels` = 5 and *threshold = 2.5*.
 Next, systematically explore the impact of changing npixels (must bean integer) and threshold on the number of sources detected.
 ========  ========

 |